 Houston Attorney Handling Post-Conviction Appeals

 No matter how vigorously your attorney fights for you at trial, more defendants are convicted than are acquitted.
 As devastating as that is, you don’t have to give up.
 There are different types of post-conviction remedies you can pursue, beginning with a direct appeal.
+Attorney Paul Morgan is board certified in criminal law by the Texas Board of Legal Specialization.

 In most cases, you have the right to a direct appeal following your conviction and sentencing.
 An appellate court reviews the court file, including all motions filed and transcripts of hearings, including transcripts of your trial and sentencing.
 Your appellate attorney will point out to the court where errors occurred and ask for a reversal of your conviction or reduction in your sentence.
 No new evidence may be presented on appeal and the appellate court limits its review to what happened in the trial court.